pietrea2/Embedded-Linux-Projects/README.md

 - Used memory-mapped I/O to write samples to the DE1-SoC audio CODEC via the audio port registers

 #### Part 2: Chord Playback
-- Extended the program to play multiple tones (chords) simultaneously, based on a 13-character command-line input
+- Extended the program to play multiple tones (chords) simultaneously (without volume overflow) based on a 13-character command-line input
-- Summed sinusoids safely by scaling volumes to avoid overflow when mixing tones

 #### Part 3: Digital Piano with Multithreading
 - Created a multithreaded digital piano that responds to USB keyboard input in real-time
 - Used Pthreads to separate audio generation and input handling, improving responsiveness and timing accuracy
-- Implemented mutexes to synchronize access to shared tone-volume data

 #### Part 4: Piano Waveform Visualization
 - Added a third thread to display the currently played sound waveforms on the VGA screen using character device drivers to communicate with the VGA controller